brandongregory/dndhelp/src/roleplaying/top-10-alternative-skill-checks.md

 ## Threatening - Strength (Intimidation)

 I’m adding this first because it’s the most well known.
 Barbarians in particular are intimidating figures, but if they make an Intimidation check with Charisma, they’re likely to be much less threatening than a Bard or Warlock.
-Calculating this with Strength gives Barbarians and other strong characters a way to use their intimidating stature to actually intimidate NPCs.
+Calculating this with Strength gives Barbarians and other strong characters a way to use their intimidating stature to intimidate NPCs.

 ## Disguise - Intelligence (Disguise Kit)